goodwillvb/CottonDiseaseClassification/README.md

-# Cotton Disease Classification using Deep Learning
+# Cotton Disease Classification with Deep Learning

 Using Transfer Learning technique, I have implemented this image classification task to determine whether or not a particular cotton leaf/plant has disease.